Paulitos/AUTOMATE_THE_BORING_STUFF_WITH_PYTHON_SOLUTION_EXERCISES/Practice_Projects/Chapter_6_Manipulating_Strings/zombie_dice_bots/README.md

 * https://youtu.be/ks44xnOadyM?si=k9mQ5Hg_kO_OqXaw

 Check `examples.py` inside the subdirectory `src` in the original Al Sweigart repository in order to see the code behind his premade bots including the `MonteCarlo` one.
 ⚠️ Yes, the last bot has that 0/1000 winning rate.
-This moderate-conservative strategie perform that bad in this press-to-luck game.
+This moderate-conservative strategy performs that bad in this press-to-luck game.

 Where to find the Deluxe physical Zombie Dice _board_ game: https://warehouse23.com/products/zombie-dice-deluxe-1?_pos=5&_sid=585f1cb32&_ss=r